ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.dotnet.markdown

 * You can specify what fields from the document you want to retrieve and even provide a complex expression.

-### Example I - Projecting individual fields of the document:
+### Example - Projecting individual fields of the document:

 {CODE-TABS}
 {CODE-TAB:csharp:Query projections_1@ClientApi\Session\Querying\HowToProjectQueryResults.cs /}